Patient Blog

 Since your baby is still in the embryo stage, you won’t be able to see facial features, arms and legs or fingers and toes just yet.
 Your sonographer also won’t be able to discern the sex of your baby until your 18-20 week anatomy scan or later in your first trimester if you’ve opted for additional screening.

-Can you see a heartbeat at 7 weeks pregnant on an ultrasound?
+Can you see a heartbeat at 7 weeks on an ultrasound?

 If your baby is in a good position for viewing, you may be able to catch a glimpse of your baby’s tiny heart beating.
 You may even hear a sound you’ve been waiting for: your baby’s heartbeat.